University of St Andrews Moodle

 • navigate most of the system using just a keyboard

-• listen to most of the system using a screen reader (including the most recent versions of JAWS and NVDA)
+• access content using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 Information about the system

-Moodle is an open-source learning management system product that is designed and developed in accordance with the internationally recognised Web Content Accessibility Guidelines (WCAG) 2.0 Level AA.
-This means that some aspects of the system's accessibility are outside of our immediate control.
+Moodle is an open-source learning management system that is designed and developed in accordance with Web Content Accessibility Guidelines (WCAG) 2.1 Level AA.
+This means some aspects of the system's accessibility are outside the University’s immediate control.
 Information about the accessibility of the baseline product is maintained by the vendor on their website.

 How accessible this system is